raindogdance/FAQ/whirlpool.md

 ### Do I need to run DOJO?

 You do NOT need DOJO to try out whirlpool.
 The Samourai Wallet servers know your xpubs (your public keys) if you do not run DOJO.
 Thus, it is better to run DOJO when mixing.
-That said, whirlpool helps reduce your on-chain privacy from 3rd parties, even if samourai were malicious these tools used properly help you.
+Whirlpool helps reduce your on-chain privacy from 3rd parties, if samourai were malicious these tools still obscure your onchain record.
 It will be possible to use DOJO with whirlpool in the future.

 ### Install Whirlpool (To mix bitcoin)